 GO Team members move-in early during August for on-campus residents, receive significant leadership training, and meet lots of new people.
 Giving back to USF by serving on GO Team is a rewarding experience.
 New students and their families rely on current students to provide a unique perspective on the transition to college.

 What does the training entail?

 The training includes leadership development, facilitation skills, USF spirit, the history of USF and Jesuit traditions, campus resources, academic advising, and more.
 Serving on GO Team can also be a springboard to taking on more advanced leadership roles across campus, such as Team Leader, Resident Advisor, Admissions Ambassador, and more.

 What are Team Leaders?

-Team Leaders are responsible for planning and coordination of community group meetings, evening events, information booth, transfer student sessions, and more.
-Their service starts in the spring and they help to recruit and train the Orientation Leaders.
-Team Leaders have already served on GO Team prior to the start of their service and help new Orientation Leaders in their role during New Student Orientation.
+Team Leaders (TLs) are responsible for planning and coordination of small group meetings, evening events and activities, training and recruitment, publicity and communication, student staff staffing and planning, special population orientation programs, and more.
+Their leadership positions start in the fall, and they help recruit and train our new cohort of GO Team leaders.
+TLs have already served on GO Team before the start of their service and help new OLs in their role during New Student & Family Orientation.